CryoCorrect CO2 & High-Frequency Treatments

 Depending on the irregularity that is treated, you will often see an improvement within several days post-treatment.
 It may take 2 weeks or longer for some treated irregularities to fully heal.
 Some irregularities may require an additional follow-up treatment to further improve their appearance.

 What post-treatment care is required?[+]

-Treatment of certain irregularities may result is scabbing post-treatment as part of the healing process.
+Treatment of certain irregularities may result in scabbing post-treatment as part of the healing process.
 Scabbing must be left alone to heal naturally.
-Absolutely no picking.
+Absolutely NO picking.
 Scabs that are removed or fall off prematurely may result in unsatisfactory results or permanent scarring.

 How many treatments will I need and how often?[+]

 Typically, only one to two treatments are needed to remove or significantly improve most minor irregularities.
 Treatments can be done every 4 to 6 weeks.
 A follow-up appointment will be scheduled after your treatment to determine if additional treatments are necessary for further improvement.

 Treatment costs are very affordable and can be per spot or per 30-minute session.
 We offer skin consultations to determine whether or not your areas of concern are treatable irregularities, provide you with treatment costs, and discuss the best treatment option(s) for you.